vmware-archive/pcf-examples/addon-development-plan.md

 Developing a BOSH add-on from scratch can be challenging, especially if not trying to do this iteratively.
 This document has a suggested plan to developing an add-on, which may make it simpler to get started.

-Note that you cannot use BOSH Lite for developing add-ons, since the way VMs are provisioned in VirtualBox don't match well enough to a full BOSH environment.
-It's recommended to use our Platform Engineering PIE environments.

 Here are the steps we'll do:

 1. Prove the software works as expected on a BOSH-managed VM